figures-hr/technical-use-case/readme.md

 ## Misc

 You're expected to spend about 3 hours on the test.
-After this, you can share us your repo (a GitHub fork is appreciated) and we'll setup a debrief call to discuss what you produced.
+After this, you can share us your repo (ideally, clone it on GitHub, then share it privately to [@bstnfrmry](https://github.com/bstnfrmry)) and we'll setup a debrief call to discuss what you produced.